Tosh Lupoi: Alabama

 Lupoi joined the Crimson Tide staff as a defensive analyst in 2014 and coached the outside linebackers in 2015.
 He added the title of co-defensive coordinator prior to the 2016 season and served as defensive coordinator in 2018.
 During his time at Alabama, the Crimson Tide qualified for the College Football Playoffs all five seasons, advanced to the National Championship game four times and captured two national titles (2015 and 2017).
 During his time as coordinator, Alabama led the nation in scoring defense in 2016 (13.0 ppg) and 2017 (11.9).
 The school also finished second in the nation in total defense in 2016 (260.4 ypg) and 2017 (261.8 ypg).
 Lupoi worked with several players who went on to be first-round picks in the NFL, including DE Jonathan Allen, LB Reuben Foster, S Minkah Fitzpatrick, NT Daron Payne and LB Rashaan Evans.

-Cleveland Browns
+NFL

 On January 18, 2019, Lupoi was hired by the Cleveland Browns as their defensive line coach under head coach Freddie Kitchens.

-Atlanta Falcons

 On January 11, 2020, Lupoi was hired by the Atlanta Falcons as their defensive line coach and run game coordinator under head coach Dan Quinn.

-Jacksonville Jaguars

 On February 11, 2021, Lupoi was hired by the Jacksonville Jaguars as their defensive line coach under head coach Urban Meyer.

 Oregon

 On January 10, 2022, Lupoi was hired by the Oregon Ducks as their defensive coordinator and linebackers coach under head coach Dan Lanning.

+Lupoi was allowed to coach Oregon's defense for the 2025 Ducks' College Football Playoff run, which ended with a 56–22 loss to eventual national champion Indiana in the Peach Bowl.

+Head coach at California

+On December 4, 2025, Lupoi was named the 35th head coach of the California Golden Bears, marking a return to his alma mater after 14 seasons.
+Lupoi's buyout of $2 million from Oregon was waived since he was assuming a position as a head coach, and he was encouraged to take the position by Lanning.